Aniket-a14/face/Readme.md

-# Face Gender & Identity Recognition
+# Face Gender Recognition

-This project provides a pipeline for training and running inference on a face dataset (e.g., UTKFace) to predict both gender and identity using deep learning with PyTorch and albumentations.
+This project provides a pipeline for training and running inference on a face dataset (with images organized in `data/raw/male/` and `data/raw/female/`) to predict gender using deep learning with PyTorch and albumentations.

 ---

 ## Features

-- **Dual-head model:** Predicts both gender (binary) and identity (multi-class) from face images.
+- **Gender prediction** from face images using a ResNet18-based model.
-- **Data augmentation:** Uses albumentations for robust training.
+- **Data augmentation** for robust training.
-- **Training & inference scripts:** Easy-to-use scripts for training, single-image prediction, and real-time webcam prediction.
+- **Training, single-image prediction, and real-time webcam prediction** scripts.
-- **Identity mapping:** Handles mapping between dataset identity labels and model class indices.
+- **Automatic dataset parsing** from folder structure.

 ---